mmistakes/minimal-mistakes/_posts/2017-10-09-vpn-on-raspberry-pi-with-lan-isolation.md

 {% include figure image_path="/assets/images/VPN_LAN_isolation.png" alt="VPN LAN Isolation Diagram" caption="Diagram of VPN with LAN isolation using Raspberry PI" %}

+**Updated:** This post has been updated to include instructions for whitelisting IPs for specific clients.
+{: .notice--success}

 **Note:** These packages change daily.
 This was built/documented in Fall 2017 so your mileage may vary.
 {: .notice--info}